Striveworks/valor/docs/index.md

 # Next Steps

-To get started with Valor, we'd recommend reviewing our [sample notebooks](https://github.com/Striveworks/valor/blob/main/examples/getting_started.ipynb) or reading our [Getting Started docs](basic_usage.md).
+We'd recommend reviewing our ["Getting Started" sample notebook](https://github.com/Striveworks/valor/blob/main/examples/getting_started.ipynb) to help you get more acquainted with Valor.
 For more detailed explanations of Valor's technical underpinnings, see our [technical concepts guide](technical_concepts.md).

 # FAQ